 Campaign details of how it worked

 FI Works performed analysis to generate a list of priority customers for the frontline bankers to call.
 The system generated online task lists and tracked the bankers’ calling activities against the opt-in rates for the customers they contacted.
 The details of the campaign are outlined below:

 Collecting Opt-in and Overdraft Data from the Cores

-The FI Works software platform was already in place so the process of consolidated customer data from the bank’s core systems was already happening on a daily basis.
+The FI Works software platform was already in place, so the process of consolidating customer data from the bank’s core systems was already happening on a daily basis.
 This made the overdraft and debit card information needed to run a targeted opt-in campaign available from the get go.

 “While overdraft opt-in is not a hot topic now, it was when the Reg E deadline was looming.
 This campaign demonstrated how fast we can respond to new issues.”

 Making Intelligent Targeting Easy

 Using its analytics engine, FI Works found all the people that were previously using overdraft protection on debit card transactions.
 For the first phase of the opt-in campaign, a task list of these individuals was generated for each banker to call.
 The bankers explained the value that overdraft protection on their account would provide, the fees involved, and described the opt-in process required by regulators.